The Fun Zimbabwe Ride 2009: History

 The event was the brainchild of Richard Pantlin from Oxford.
 In 2008, Pantlin was looking for ways to raise funds for charities operating in Zimbabwe.
 He had already been fundraising for charities with projects in South Africa.
 His main method of fundraising was to ride his bicycle to foreign locations.

 An Internet search revealed that H.E.L.P.
 International, a children's charity, had projects in Zimbabwe.
-On inquiry Pantlin got in touch with Asher Mupasi, a trustee of the charity.
-By coincidence, Asher was setting up an annual fund raising bicycle race in Zimbabwe by locals to encourage locals to participate in raising funds for funding child welfare projects in their area.
+On inquiry, Pantlin got in touch with Asher Mupasi, a trustee of the charity.
+By coincidence, Asher was setting up an annual fundraising bicycle race in Zimbabwe by locals to encourage locals to participate in raising funds for funding child welfare projects in their area.
 H.E.L.P.
 International would be staging a 50 mi race each year.
 The charity was fundraising to build a children's home at Chatsworth, Zimbabwe.
-There were already a number of children cared for in selected homes in the community, but some were HIV-positive and required special attention, and a children's home would be the best way to cater for their needs.
+There were already several children cared for in selected homes in the community, but some were HIV-positive and required special attention, and a children's home would be the best way to cater for their needs.

-After some discussion, the two men agreed to stage the fundraising bike ride within Zimbabwe itself.
+After some discussion, the two men agreed to stage the fundraising bike ride in Zimbabwe itself.
 In early 2008, Zimbabwe was considered unusual in that there were acute shortages of almost every commodity in the country.
 The ride would be a challenge on many levels.
 A published report on life expectancy in Zimbabwe suggested it was the lowest in the world at female life expectancy of 34 years and male life of 37 years.
 This suggested that both Richard and Asher should be already dead if they were living in Zimbabwe.